 If you are spending an extended amount of time in a wheelchair or have advanced postural needs, then your comfort is paramount.
 For those with basic needs, a standard padded canvas back or high-back captain’s style seat will offer sufficient comfort.
 Basic powerchairs will come in a set seat size, so be aware that they may not have a “perfect fit”.

 If you have more advanced needs, for example for additional postural support or pressure relief, you will need to go for a more advanced powerchair.
 Higher-end configurable powerchairs will have adjustable seat sizes and can be fitted with a range of backrests and cushions that can provide postural support and pressure relief to suit your needs.
-Look out for ones that can have Sunrise Medical’s JAY seating range or Invacare’s Matrx range fitted to them.
+Look out for ones that can have Sunrise Medical’s Sedeo Pro or JAY seating ranges or Invacare’s Matrx range fitted to them.
 Powered positioning options such as a seat riser, tilt, recline and elevating legrests are available on most of these.

 Standing wheelchairs are also available for those that wish to enjoy the health benefits associated with standing.
 Stand functions are only found on a few top-end powered wheelchairs designed specifically for this purpose.